Ingraham Weekly Bulletin

 Is your student trying out for a spring sport?
 Student athletes need a new sports physical exam every two years, and spring sports physicals are due February 10.
 All students can complete sports physical examinations at school with Ingraham’s Teen Health Center (THC), located in the Nurse’s office next door to Counseling.

-Sports physical appointments with the Teen Health Center require completion of both THC Registration and the SPS Athletic Medical Form by a parent/ guardian if the student is under 18.
+Sports physical appointments with the Teen Health Center require completion of both SPS Athletic Medical Form by a parent/ guardian if the student is under 18.
 Copies of these forms are available in English or Spanish in the THC.
 To make an appointment, students can stop by the Teen Health Center, call 206-205-0430, text 206-920-4352, or email rleisher@kingcounty.gov.
 Hurry, the schedule fills up quickly this time of year!

 Ingraham Graduation Ceremony – Save the Date!